particle-iot/docs/src/content/reference/device-os/sleep.md

 You'll probably want to choose the lowest power option that has the options you need to wake.
 These are described in the [sleep modes documentation](/reference/device-os/api/sleep-sleep/stop-systemsleepmode/).

-- On Gen 3 devices (Boron, B Series SoM, Argon, Tracker), the RTC is not operational in `HIBERNATE` sleep mode, and you cannot wake based on time.
+- On Gen 3 devices (Boron, B-Series SoM, Argon, Tracker), the RTC is not operational in `HIBERNATE` sleep mode, and you cannot wake based on time.

-- On the P2, Photon 2, and Gen 2 (E Series, Electron, Photon, P1), GPIO outputs are not preserved in `HIBERNATE` mode.
+- On the P2, Photon 2, and Gen 2 (E-Series, Electron, Photon, P1), GPIO outputs are not preserved in `HIBERNATE` mode.
 They go into high-impedance while in hibernate sleep.

 - In `HIBERNATE` mode, the device wakes as if it has been reset.
 It goes through `setup()` again and starts with all non-retained variables cleared.
 In `ULTRA_LOW_POWER` and `STOP` modes, execution continues after the line of code that put the device to sleep, with all variables preserved.